flintlib/flint/doc/source/acb_theta.rst

 -------------------------------------------------------------------------------

-The functions in this section are also documented later in this document, along with related internal functions and some implementation details.
+The functions in this section are also documented later in this document, along with implementation details and related internal functions.

 .. function:: void acb_theta_all(acb_ptr th, acb_srcptr z, const acb_mat_t tau, int sqr, slong prec)